JoyMeera/Code-and-files-for-Shout-Out/README.md

 This PHP project takes student feedbacks anonymously.
 It collects information on how they feel about it and also helps them add as much specifics required as possible.
-The admin managing the feddbacks can find the feedbacks on their page and they can sort the results as per the area they are interested in.
-Moreover, they can download the feedbacks to an excel sheet and help process the data easily.
+The admin managing the feedbacks can find the feedbacks on their page and they can sort the results as per the area they are interested in.
+Moreover, they can download the feedbacks to an excel sheet which helps process the data easily.